WebF0x/GeneralAI/README.md

 The first approach is to make an AI that can play any type of game.
 Then, we can reformulate a real world problem as a game and use our AI to solve it.

-For example, a fully automated system to produce tomatoes:
-We can give the AI control of the amount of sunlight and water, when to harvest the tomatoes and how to plant seeds.
-The AI would then receive a score in function of the amout of tomatoes produced, their quality, and the garden's cost in ressource (space, time, money, pollution).
+For example, let's say we want to create an AI to drive a car:
+- The AI needs to control the gas and break pedals, the steering wheel, the windshield wipers, etc.
+- The AI needs to know where he is, his destination, what we see around the car, what we hear, the fuel level, etc.
+- We need a way to measure his performance.
+We could generate a score in function of the time of travel, fuel used and laws broken.
+- We need a way to train the AI.
+Let's plug it to some driving computer simulation.
+- Train it in the real world.
+- You now have a car driving AI!

 What we have
 ============